jareddeuriarte/boilerplate/README.md

 # boilerplate
 ## Description
 Boilerplate is a web developer's best friend, as it provides a single location to access our most frequently implemented 'boilerplates'.
-Rather
+Rather than rifling through Google and Stack Overflow each time you need to, for instance, grab the snippet that removes all styles from an  `<a>` tag,

 ## Table of Contents
 - [Description](#Description)